UKSim-AMSS 23rd International Conference on Modelling & Simulation

 Professor Frank Wang

-Deep learning was inspired by the 1981 Nobel Prize work by David H. Hubel & Torsten Wiesel, who found a cascading model in the human brain.
-We are building an intelligent machine that works similarly to the human brain.
+Neuromorphic Computing was inspired by the 1981 Nobel Prize work by David H. Hubel & Torsten Wiesel, who found a cascading model in the human brain.
+Quantum qubits exhibit magnetism-electricity interaction that is similar to that of a memristor.
+We are building a brain-like computer based on ideal memristors.
 Most of previous efforts to build brain-like machines have failed because it took about the same silicon area to emulate a CMOS synapse as that needed to emulate a neuron.
 In theory, any realistic implementation of a synapse should ideally be at least four orders of magnitude smaller than that required to build a neuron.
 The invention of the memristor opens a new way to implement synapses.
 A memristor is a simple 2-terminal element, which means a vast number of memristors could be integrated together with other CMOS elements, in a brain-like machine.

 To be Confirmed: The Design And Role Of Simulated Environments In Evaluating New Design Concepts